elatov/elatov.github.io/_posts/2013-10-03-monitor-thermal-sensors-lm-sensors.md

 ## Linux Sysfs Thermal Driver

-From &#8220;<a href="https://www.kernel.org/doc/Documentation/thermal/sysfs-api.txt" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.kernel.org/doc/Documentation/thermal/sysfs-api.txt']);">Generic Thermal Sysfs driver How To</a>&#8220;:
+From "<a href="https://www.kernel.org/doc/Documentation/thermal/sysfs-api.txt" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.kernel.org/doc/Documentation/thermal/sysfs-api.txt']);">Generic Thermal Sysfs driver How To</a>":

-> The generic thermal sysfs provides a set of interfaces for thermal zone devices (sensors) and thermal cooling devices (fan, processor&#8230;) to register with the thermal management solution and to be a part of it.
+> The generic thermal sysfs provides a set of interfaces for thermal zone devices (sensors) and thermal cooling devices (fan, processor...) to register with the thermal management solution and to be a part of it.

 Here is the structure of **sysfs** for the thermal system:

 > Thermal sysfs attributes will be represented under /sys/class/thermal.
 Hwmon sysfs I/F extension is also available under /sys/class/hwmon, if hwmon is compiled in or built as a module.
 >
-> Thermal zone device sys I/F, created once it&#8217;s registered:
+> Thermal zone device sys I/F, created once it's registered:
 >
 >     /sys/class/thermal/thermal_zone[0-*]:
 >         |---type:         Type of the thermal zone